paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 ## OBS Overlay and Underlay Scenes

-In OBS you create a Scene that contains one or more sources that are layered on top of eachother.
+In OBS you create a Scene that contains one or more sources that are layered on top of each-other.
 You can use another Scene as a source.
 This means that you can compose fairly complex scenes together into the stream.

 This allowed us to have a few master scenes that were the base for the rest of the scenes.